Technologies for petroleum exploration and production from lakes, piers and out of sight of land.

 Oil Piers, Platforms, and Barges

 A circa 1920 view of oil piers at Santa Barbara, California, beaches; a historical marker at Caddo Lake, Louisiana, erroneously claims oil wells drilled in 1911 were “the world’s first over water.”
-Searching of new reserves, Kerr-McGee Oil Industries pioneered offshore drilling in the Gulf of Mexico and proved the feasibility of tender-serviced oil platforms at sea
+Searching for new reserves, Kerr-McGee Oil Industries pioneered offshore drilling in the Gulf of Mexico and proved the feasibility of tender-serviced oil platforms at sea

-A 2001 archaeological survey by BP and Shell prior to construction of a natural gas pipeline confirmed discovery of U-166 about 45 miles off the Louisiana coast.
+A 2001 archaeological survey by BP and Shell prior to construction of a natural gas pipeline confirmed the discovery of U-166 about 45 miles off the Louisiana coast.

 Petroleum Survey discovers U-Boat

-Petroleum companies operating in the Gulf of Mexico’s outer continental shelf routinely provide the government with sonar data for areas with potential archaeological potential value.
+Petroleum companies operating in the Gulf of Mexico’s outer continental shelf routinely provide the government with sonar data for areas with potential archaeological value.
 A 2001 archaeological survey by BP and Shell prior to construction of a natural gas pipeline confirmed discovery of the World War II German submarine U-166 about 45 miles off the Louisiana coast.

 Rigs to Reefs